How to Keep Your Dog Calm and Safe from Fireworks on the Fourth of July

 What says Happy 4th of July better than fireworks?
 While enjoyable and entertaining for people, fireworks can send your dog into a scared frenzy.

+- Calm Your Dog with Aromatherapy.
 There are many calming sprays out there to ease your dog’s stress.
 If his reaction is severe, talk to your vet for a prescription.
 Otherwise, try an over-the-counter remedy or an at-home aromatherapy oil spray like lavender.
 Spray his coat and on a bandana or something that you can tie loosely around his neck.
 Our Certified Trainer, Jason Jimenez, recommends Bach Rescue® Remedy for Pets.

+- Exercise Your Dog.
 Wear your dog out.
 Three or four hours before the celebration, take your dog for a long walk, run, or to the dog park.
 Playing catch is also a great way to exhaust your dog – try it for a half hour or until your dog tires.
 By releasing energy now, he’ll have less to exert during the fireworks and hopefully be less stressed.

+- Feed Him a Big Meal.
 Feed your dog a big meal an hour or two before the celebration.
 He’ll feel relaxed and content like you do after a big meal.

+- Massage his Nerves Away.
 You know how relaxing massages are for you, so try it on your dog.
 Have him lie down and gently massage his legs, shoulders, back, neck, and tips of his ears.
 You can even hold him during the fireworks and pet him to reduce anxiety.

+Cuddle his Fears Away.
 During (if you are staying inside) and after the fireworks, it’s important to spend quality time with your dog.
 This will calm him down and ensure him that everything is ok and the fireworks are over.

+- Make Sure Your Dog Has Proper ID.
 If you do take your dog to the fireworks (which isn’t recommended) make sure he is micro-chipped and wearing an ID collar.
 Your dog may get scared and bolt.
 Always keep your dog on a leash and keep him far away from where the fireworks are being set off.